vulcan-api/vulcan-api-js/README.md

 ## Work in progress
 Please note: This project is still in a very early stage!

-It lacks most of the functionality.
+It lacks some of the functionality.

 ## License
 [MIT](https://github.com/Capure/vulcan-api-js/blob/master/LICENSE)